jomonavi/geographic-points-clustering/README.md

 No external libraries are required—however, due to the algorithmic/numerical nature of the code at hand, Python libraries that provide robust implementations of various mathematical or statistical algorithms might be useful.
 The programmer should feel free to calibrate their approach to their own experience level.

 Please do not hesitate to ask us any questions before submitting your solution!

+## My Solution
+I implemented 2 different algorithms for this problem, k-means and DBSCAN.
+K-means was a better fit for how this problem was supposed to be solved, as it always assigns every point to an nth cluster.
+With the DBSCAN, due to how disparate some of the points where, it would mark some points as "Noise", and not assign them to any cluster, but this may have been more of an issue with selecting the proper ε for the problem at hand.
+Either algorithms can be used inside of the group_points.py file, by importing the classes and initializing them with the right parameters.
+DBSCAN is initialized with all the points as a python dict, and k-means is initialized with the points as a dict, k(or n) as an integer specifying the amount of clusters, and the iterations as an integer specifying how many times you want k-means to run.